cs357/textbook/notes/linsys.md

 3. The LUP decomposition of a matrix $${\bf A}$$ is not unique.
 4. The LUP decomposition provides a more robust method of solving linear systems than LU decomposition without pivoting, and it is approximately the same cost.

 LU factorization with partial pivoting can be completed for any matrix A: Suppose you are at stage k and there is no non-zero entry on or below the diagonal in column k.
-At this point, there is nothing else you can do, so the algorithm leaves a zero in the diagonal entry of U. Note that the matrix U is singular, and so is the matrix A. Subsequent backward substitutions using U will fail, but the LU factorization itself is still completed.
+At this point, there is nothing else you can do, so the algorithm leaves a zero in the diagonal entry of U. Note that the matrix U is singular, and so is the matrix A. Subsequent back substitutions using U will fail, but the LU factorization itself is still completed.

 ## Solving LUP decomposition linear systems